mattgonzalez/Direct2DDemoPlugin/README.md

 ## JUCE software renderer mode

-This is the standard JUCE software-based renderer using Windows GDI (BeginPaint, etc).
+This is the standard JUCE software-based renderer using Windows GDI.
 The plugin editor uses a JUCE VBlankAttachment to listen for the monitor's vertical blank interval and uses the standard JUCE methods to repaint the window.

 Here's the sequence of events involved in painting a new frame: